yusuf-khan-swd/sharp-your-skill/README.md

 - We make routes to navigate the website using `<NavLink></NavLink>` or `<Link></Link>`
 - Load quiz api using `loader` and use that data using `useLoaderData()`
-- When Start Practice button click we sent a dynamic routes with that particular topics id.
+- When the Start Practice button is clicked we sent a dynamic route with that particular topic's id.
-- and using dynamic `{params}` and `:topicId` routes we load that particular topics quiz api.
+- and using dynamic `{params}` and `:topicId` routes we load that particular topic's quiz api.

-## What feature are added ?
+## What features are added ?

 - We use `react-router-dom` to make dynamic routes.
 - `react-fontawesome` used for icons.